-The lender sometimes recover the car by politely requesting that the borrower return it.
-But sometimes, the lender simply sends a tow truck, and repossesses the car - often in the middle of the car.
+The lender sometimes recovers the car by politely requesting that the borrower return it.
+But sometimes, the lender simply sends a tow truck and repossesses the car - often in the middle of the car.

-If the borrower does not pay the deficiency bill, the lender has the right to put the account into collection, or sue the borrower.
+If the borrower does not pay the deficiency bill, the lender has the right to put the account into collections or sue the borrower.
 And most lenders do exactly that.

 This means the lender can obtain a judgment for the entire amount, plus, usually, court costs and attorney fees.
-The unfortunate borrower will eventually have her wages garnished or bank accounts levied - all for a car that she lost a long time ago.
+The unfortunate borrower will eventually have their wages garnished or bank accounts levied - all for a car that they lost a long time ago.

 Let's say that this same hypothetical borrower decides to file chapter 7 bankruptcy before her car is repossessed.
 Since the car is collateral, the borrower has four choices.
 The debtor can either:

 Options 1 and 2 are the most straightforward.

 If the borrower exercises option 1 and returns the car in chapter 7, the deficiency amount will be wiped out with all of her other debts in bankruptcy.
 But if the borrower wants to keep the car, this option is not a solution.